 Attracting the slugs to a particular area would make the job of collecting them easier.
 Placing the rind of a grapefruit on the soil at night reportedly attracts the animals.
 People also report success when they create a shallow pit covered with a board to keep the inside of the pit humid.
 Slugs are said to be attracted to the pit because of the moisture and enter it through the gap left for them.

 Carpathian blue slugs (Bielzia coerulans) are yellow with as juveniles.
 They become a beautiful light to dark blue colour as adults.
 The animals are found in the Carpathian Mountains in Eastern Europe.

 Drowning and Salting

 A popular way to trap and kill slugs is to put a small quantity of beer in a container such an empty yogurt tub and then bury the tub in soil with just the rim exposed.
-Some slugs are attracted by the odour of the beer, climb into the tub, and then drown.
+Slugs are said to be attracted by the odour of the beer.
+They may climb into the tub and drown.
 Tubs should be cleared of dead animals every day.
 Water containing sugar and yeast is said to have the same effect as beer.

 Sprinkling salt on a slug also kills it.
 The salt draws water out of the animal, causing dehydration.
 This method of removing slugs is not the best from a gardener's point of view, since it increases the salt content of the soil.
 In addition, it's almost certainly a very unpleasant way for the slug to die.